jorisroovers/casa/README.md

 IN PROGRESS:

 - When turn off kitchen lights -> stop cooking
-- When bedroom light turns on during week -> activate wake-up scene
-- When stopping music in the bathroom in the morning -> start work day scene
 - When setting goodnight -> automatically set cooking back to false

 VALIDATED: